Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-\end{widetext} The physical meaning of the terms in Eq.~\eqref{eq:em_ham} quite transparent: $\hat{H}_e$ is the tight-binding Hamiltonian of noninteracting electrons; $\hat{H}_m$ is the Hamiltonian of noninteracting HP bosons; $\hat{H}_{m-m}$ describes various many-body magnon-magnon interaction terms where the first term resembles a nearest-neighbor Hubbard interaction whereas the second term describes other multi-boson interactions captured by the resummed HP transformation; and $\hat{H}_{e-m}$ describes the electron-boson interactions where absorption and emission of HP bosons accompanies electron spin flips as the spin angular momentum is transferred.
+\end{widetext} Their physical meaning is transparent: $\hat{H}_e$ is the tight-binding Hamiltonian of noninteracting electrons; $\hat{H}_\mathrm{mag}$ is the Hamiltonian of noninteracting HP bosons; $\hat{H}_\mathrm{mag-mag}$ describes various interactions between two (first term in $\hat{H}_\mathrm{mag-mag}$) or more HP bosons; and $\hat{H}_{e-\mathrm{mag}}$ describes electron-boson interactions, such as absorption or emission of HP bosons accompanied by electron spin flip as the spin angular momentum is transferred.
 We note that Eq.~\eqref{eq:em_ham} is much more complex that what is typically used in spintronics literature~\cite{Mahfouzi2014, Tveten2015, Zheng2017, Bender2019, Troncoso2019, Kamra2016}.
-Most importantly, it shows that MBPT or diagrammatic Monte Carlo simulations~\cite{Bertrand2019,Bertrand2019a} for interacting electron-magnon system must deal with nonlinear~\cite{Marini2018} electron-boson interactions.
-Nevertheless, resummed HP transformation makes such MBPT easier and more accurate than truncated HP transformation requiring very large number of terms $N_T$ in order to keep track of localized spin dynamics [Fig.~\ref{fig:fig5}] accurately over sufficiently long times encountered in spintronics phenomena.
+Most importantly, it shows that accurate MBPT or diagrammatic Monte Carlo calculations~\cite{Bertrand2019,Bertrand2019a} in the future for interacting electron-magnon system will have to deal with nonlinear~\cite{Marini2018} electron-boson interactions.